-Aspirin has been used as a pain reliever for more than 100 years.
-Since the 1970s, it’s also been used to prevent and manage heart disease and stroke.
-But a big change may be coming.
-A top U.S. panel of health experts has proposed recommendations that would aim to limit people’s use of daily aspirin to prevent a first heart attack or stroke.
+Now, a top U.S. panel of health experts has published recommendations that aim to limit people’s use of daily aspirin to prevent a first heart attack or stroke.

 Where Do the Experts Stand on Daily Aspirin?

-The proposed recommendations, which aren’t final, come from an independent panel of experts in disease prevention and evidence-based medicine called the U.S. Preventive Services Task Force (USPSTF).
-The group is planning to revamp its 2016 recommendations on aspirin after reviewing newer studies.
+The recommendations come from an independent panel of experts in disease prevention and evidence-based medicine called the U.S. Preventive Services Task Force (USPSTF).
+The group has revamped its 2016 guidelines on aspirin after reviewing newer studies.
 In 2021, it released a draft version of proposed changes and made them available for public comment.

 - People 40 to 59 years old who are at higher risk for heart disease or stroke and don’t have a history of either condition should talk to their doctor about whether they should start taking aspirin as preventive step.

-- People 60 and older shouldn’t start taking aspirin to prevent heart disease and stroke.
+- People 60 and older shouldn’t start taking aspirin to prevent a first heart attack or stroke.
 The task force says the risk of internal bleeding due to aspirin, which rises with age and can be life-threatening, cancels out the benefits of preventing heart problems in people 60 and older.

 How Does Aspirin Help the Heart?